kirildi/observiote/README.md

 ## Setup

-Donwload the project and firstly run
+Donwload or checkout the project and firstly run
-`npm install` to fetch the needed packages (check `package.json`)
+`npm install` , to fetch the needed packages (check `package.json`)

+To start `DEV` mode run `npm run dev`

-To build it run `npm build` then move the content of the `dist` folder in the desired static server root directory/subdirectory.
+To build it run `npm build` , then move the content of the `dist` folder in the desired static server root directory or subdirectory of your choise.

 ### Recommended IDE Setup